 There is a lot of interesting research going on with melanoma (and cancer in general) these days.
-Scientists have made BIG leaps and bounds toward finding a cure that will have the least damaging side effects for patients.
-Below is a collection of articles that I have run across in the past two years while attempting to learn all that I can about my diagnosis.
+Scientists have made BIG leaps and bounds toward finding treatments with durable remissions, that will have the least damaging side effects for patients.
+Below is a collection of articles that I have run across in the past five years while attempting to learn all that I can about my diagnosis.

 Some you’ll find very helpful… and others… well… they just HAD to be shared!

 Making cancer immunotherapy a surer bet.
 Researchers are seeking biological cues that can more accurately predict treatment outcomes.
 (December 2017)